 As mentioned, the literature in the area of TM has elaborated a plethora of design, exploring both hardware and software implementations.
-The majority of the existing literature has focused on investigating TM implementations for CPUs, although a number of TM systems for GPUs~\cite{Fung2012,Holey2014,Xu14,Shen15} have been explored of late.
+Although the majority of the existing literature focus on TM implementations for CPUs, TM is also gaining space in the GPU world~\cite{Fung2012,Holey2014,Xu14,Shen15}.
 In this area, a relevant related work is the recent APUTM~\cite{Villegas2018}, which addressed the problem of implementing a STM for integrated GPUs.
 However, integrated GPUs reside in the same coherent domain as the CPU, unlike the case of discrete GPUs --- which we target in our work.
 As such, developing a TM for integrated GPUs is a much less challenging endeavor, as, in fact, this problem can be solved by re-using existing designs for CPU TMs.
 To the best of our knowledge, our work is the first to present a TM system for heterogeneous systems that encompass both CPUs and discrete GPUs.
 It is also the first work to revisit the definition of conventional TM consistency semantics, e.g.,~\cite{Guerraoui08,vwc}, to keep into account the specific architectural characteristics of heterogeneous systems.

 In a broad sense, \hetm is related to the work on speculative processing in distributed systems.
-In particular, optimistic simulation systems~\cite{Fujimoto-1990, Pellegrini-2011}, where the state of local simulation objects is allowed to advance in a speculative fashion, i.e.~skipping synchronization with remote objects and rolling back to a consistent state if \emph{a posteriori} it is detected to have missed any relevant event from a remote object.
+In particular, optimistic simulation systems~\cite{Fujimoto-1990, Pellegrini-2011}, where the state of local simulation objects is allowed to advance in a speculative fashion, i.e.,~skipping synchronization with remote objects and rolling back to a consistent state if \emph{a posteriori} it is detected to have missed any relevant event from a remote object.
 Another related area has been investigated for speculative transaction processing techniques in distributed and replicated databases~\cite{specula,STR}.
 Similarly, in this case the principle is similar, letting transactions commit speculatively and automatically roll-back the state of individual database replicas in case of any errors in speculation. \hetm builds on the same principles, but introduces new ad hoc designed techniques to meet the characteristics of heterogeneous systems composed of GPU and CPU.